ilyacantor/AODv3/replit.md

 **Derived Classifications:**
 - **Activity Status**: Classifies assets as RECENT (active within 90 days), STALE (inactive beyond 90 days), or NONE (no activity timestamps).
 - **Anchored Predicate**: An asset is "anchored" if it has an IdP, CMDB, finance, or cloud resource match.
 Used for zombie eligibility.
-- **Shadow Asset**: Ungoverned (NOT both IdP AND CMDB) AND RECENT activity.
+- **Shadow Asset**: Ungoverned (NOT has_idp AND NOT has_cmdb) AND RECENT activity.
 Finance does NOT exempt from shadow.
 - **Financial Anchor Governance Gap**: Shadow asset with ongoing finance - needs governance review despite being paid for.
-- **Zombie Asset**: Anchored AND STALE activity AND NO registered owner (orphaned).
-CMDB presence = owned = not zombie.
+- **Zombie Asset**: Governed (has_idp OR has_cmdb) AND STALE activity AND ongoing_finance.
+"Paying for something you don't use" - requires ongoing spend.
+Without ongoing finance, stale governed assets are just inactive (not wasting money).
-- **Parked Asset**: STALE activity AND (has registered owner in CMDB OR not anchored).
-Owned but inactive, or non-actionable.
+- **Parked Asset**: Ungoverned (NOT has_idp AND NOT has_cmdb) AND STALE activity.
+Non-actionable since nothing to deprovision.

 **Dec 2025 - Governance Policy (OR Logic):**
 Governance is defined as: `is_governed = has_idp OR has_cmdb`